falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

     CONGRATULATIONS!
 You have now a development environment ready to explore the Bonsai code and contribute to the project.

-12. **Making changes and doing Pull Request to the project**: In the previous steps we got a complete IDE to explore and make changes to the Bonsai sourcecode.
+14. **Make changes and do a Pull Request to the project**: In the previous steps we got a complete IDE to explore and make changes to the Bonsai sourcecode.
     In this step we will provide a simple workflow of using Git commands within VSCode to make changes and do a Pull Request to the project.
     Bonsai changes very fast so our cloned repository will be outdated very soon.
 We propose to do the following: